 - Beat brown sugar, butter and granulated sugar until lightened.
 Add egg, coffee, then beat again.3/4 cup unsalted butter, 1/4 cup sugar, 1 cup brown sugar, 1 egg, 1 tablespoon cooled coffee

 - Add salt, baking soda, baking powder, and cocoa.
 Mix well.
 Add oats and mix on low.
 Add flour and mix until flour is almost gone.
-Stir in chocolate chips and marshmallows.1/2 teaspoon salt, 1/2 teaspoon baking powder, 3/4 baking soda, 2 cups oats, 1/3 cup cocoa, 1 1/4 cups flour, 1 cup chocolate chips, 1 cup mini marshmallows
+Stir in chocolate chips and marshmallows.1/2 teaspoon salt, 1/2 teaspoon baking powder, 3/4 teaspoon baking soda, 2 cups old fashioned oats, 1/3 cup cocoa, 1 1/4 cups flour, 1 cup chocolate chips, 1 cup mini marshmallows

 - Scoop rounds of cookies, then press a graham cracker pieces into the top of each cookie ball.